kristofferahl/koshu-shell/readme.md

     ./koshu.sh <taskname> --param foo=bar

-Default values can be set in your koshufile using the `param` function.
+Default values can be set in your koshufile using variables declaration.

-    param foo='default value'
+    foo='default value'

     task default {
       echo "$foo"